isabelabu/firststeps/README.md

 # schoolexercises
-There are here some of my HTML/CSS projects.
-All of them are simple, fictional and for educational purposes, since I made them when I was learning to code.

 Their content is in brazilian portuguese.

 The project called "Site_BNHA" is my first HTML/CSS site and it was made in 2020.
 It shows some information about the anime "Boku no Hero Academia" and that's its only utility.